 Every state has statutes and procedures for the legal resolution of disputed child custody.
 While specific statutory standards differ from state to state, most courts decide contested custody cases based upon a determination of what arrangement is in the best interests of the child.
 Considerations that go into a best interests determination may include review of the child’s age and attachment to the parent that has been the primary caretaker, parental physical and mental health, any history of domestic violence and the child’s wishes depending upon the age of the child and the motivation for the preference.

 Once custody has been established either through agreement or court order, parents may seek court involvement to modify the established arrangement if they cannot agree to a change.
 In order to support a request for a change the parent seeking the modification must show a substantial change in circumstances.
 Some states will only consider a request for modification within two years of an original custody determination if there is a showing that the child is endangered by the ordered custody arrangement.
 Additionally, states that follow the Uniform Child Custody Jurisdiction Act will only consider requests for modifications if they occur in the state where a child has an established residence in order to prevent forum shopping and custody motivated child removals.
 Courts give modification requests motivated by the relocation of one parent special consideration.

 The resolution of child custody and visitation disputes requires divorcing parents to act rationally in their child’s best interests at a time when they are facing the overwhelming stress of divorce.
 Early involvement by a family law attorney with knowledge and experience of your state’s child custody laws will help.
-Advice from an experienced family law attorney will help you understand the options available to you in your particular situation and make a plan that will serve the best interests of you and your children.
+Advice from an experienced family coral springs attorney will help you understand the options available to you in your particular situation and make a plan that will serve the best interests of you and your children.